UCI-EECS113-Spring17/Nin10do/docs/source/7_peripherals.rst

 Pmod peripherals with only a single row of pins can be connected to either the top row or the bottom row of a Pmod port (again, aligned to VCC/GND).
 If you are using an existing driver/overlay, you will need to check which pins/rows are supported for a given overlay, as not all options may be implemented. e.g. the Pmod ALS is currently only supported on the top row of a Pmod port, not the bottom row.

+Pmod IO standard
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+All pins operate at 3.3V.
+Due to different pull-up/pull-down I/O requirements for different peripherals (e.g. IIC requires pull-up, and SPI requires pull-down) the Pmod data pins have different IO standards.

+0,1 and 4,5 are connected to pins with pull-down resistors.
+This can support the SPI interface, and most peripherals.
+2,3 and 6,7 are connected to pins with pull-up resistors.
+This can support the IIC interface.

+Pmods already take this pull up/down convention into account in their pin layout, so no special attention is required when using Pmods.

 Other Peripherals
 -----------------------------